Axway/platform-management-docs/content/en/docs/management_guide/managing_accounts/viewing_and_editing_accounts.md

 ## Manage sessions

-Session management features are available to limit concurrent sessions, terminate sessions on logout, add authentication on sensitive operations, and invalidate sessions on password changes.
+Session management features are available to limit concurrent sessions, terminate sessions on sign-out, add authentication on sensitive operations, and invalidate sessions on password changes.

 Users can view their account active session details: